guilgautier/DPPy/docs/finite_dpps/finite_dpps.mcmc_sampling.rst

     = \frac{\operatorname{Vol}^2 \{\phi_s\}_{s\in S}}
           {\det\Phi \Phi^{\top}} 1_{|S|=r}

-The original discrete ground set is embedded in a continuous domain called a zonotope.
+The original finite ground set is embedded in a continuous domain called a zonotope.
 Hit-and-run procedure is used to move across this polytope and visit the different tiles.
-To recover the discrete DPP samples one needs to identify the tile in which the successive points lie, this is done by solving linear programs (LPs).
+To recover the finite DPP samples one needs to identify the tile in which the successive points lie, this is done by solving linear programs (LPs).

 .. hint::